ross1jk/work-day-scheduler/README.md

 Finally you will find my Pseudo code at the bottom of the screen.
 I used this to help me plan my various needs fo this project.
 With so many things going on in one application it helped to keep me organised and on track.

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the above acceptance criteria plus the following:

-  * Uses the Moment.js library to work with date and time

-### Deployment: 32%

-* Application deployed at live URL

-* Application loads with no errors

-* Application GitHub URL submitted

-* GitHub repo contains application code

-### Application Quality: 15%

-* Application user experience is intuitive and easy to navigate

-* Application user interface style is clean and polished

-* Application resembles the mock-up functionality provided in the homework instructions

-### Repository Quality: 13%

-* Repository has a unique name

-* Repository follows best practices for file structure and naming conventions

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages

-* Repository contains quality README file with description, screenshot, and link to deployed application

-## Review

-You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

 - - -
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.